CLI Reference

 vaibify gui

-Launch the pipeline viewer in a browser (port 8050).
+Launch the pipeline viewer in a browser (port 8050 by default).
 When run without a project, the landing page opens and displays all registered containers.
 Use the + button to add an existing project or create a new one.
-See Workflow Viewer for details.
+See The Dashboard for details.

 Publishing